cfrg/draft-irtf-cfrg-voprf/draft-sullivan-cfrg-voprf.md

 PRF key.
 Optionally, OPRFs can also satisfy a notion 'verifiability' (VOPRF).
 In this setting, the client can verify that the server's output is indeed the result of evaluating the underlying PRF with just a public key.
-This document specifies OPRF and VOPRF constructions instantiated within prime-order subgroups, including elliptic curves.
+This document specifies OPRF and VOPRF constructions instantiated within prime-order groups, including elliptic curves.

 --- middle